Frequently asked questions

 The auditor must confirm acceptance of the mandate to carry out AMLA inspections to SRO PolyReg by means of a written declaration of acceptance.
 In addition, the auditor must enclose a declaration whereby it undertakes to carry out inspection assignments of SRO PolyReg for the account of the member and to send the AMLA inspection report to SRO PolyReg after completion of the inspection activities.

-The information on page 15 must be identical in content to that on pages 4, 11 and 12.
-The page must also be signed and dated once by the authorised signatory(ies) of the financial intermediary and signed and dated again by all the named functionaries.
+The information on page 15 of the application must be identical in content to that on pages 4, 11 and 12 of the application.
+The page must also be signed and dated by both the authorised signatory of the applicant/member and all named officers.

-If you do not agree with the written decision of the Executive Committee, you are free to appeal to the PolyReg Arbitration Court (§6 para.
-3 and §37 para.
-1 of the Statutes).
-From the date of receipt of the refusal decision, you have 10 days to submit the appeal in writing to the arbitration officer, Dr. Georg Lechleiter, Lawyer's office Delphinstrasse, Delphinstrasse 5, PO Box 24, 8032 Zurich (the date of the postmark is decisive for the assessment of timely receipt).
-A simple registration is sufficient.
-A statement of reasons is not required for the time being.
-You will be asked to do so separately by the arbitration officer, who will set a deadline.
+If you disagree with the written decision of the Executive Committee, you are free to appeal to the statutory arbitration tribunal of the SRO PolyReg (§6(3) and §37(1) of the Articles of Association).
+You have 10 days from receipt of the rejection decision to lodge the appeal in writing with the person responsible for the arbitration tribunal, Dr Claudia V. Brunner, Binzallee 4, 8055 Zurich (the date of the postmark is decisive for determining whether the appeal has been received in time).
+A simple notification is sufficient.
+A statement of grounds is not required at this stage.
+You will be requested to provide this separately by the person responsible for the arbitral tribunal, who will set a deadline for this.

 E. Questions regarding consequences and modalities of membership